agude/agude.github.io/_drafts/2020-10-08-2020_tour_de_france_plot.md

 Thibaut Pinot crashed on stage 1.
 [Emanuel Buchmann][buchmann] crashed in a previous race and his ability to start was in question.
-Both were found out in the first mountains and never recovered, but both stayed in the race through the end.
+Both were found out in the first mountains and never recovered, but nevertheless stayed in the race through the end.

 [pinot]: https://en.wikipedia.org/wiki/Thibaut_Pinot